crytic/building-secure-contracts/program-analysis/echidna/fuzzing_tips.md

 filterFunctions: ["C.pop()"]
 ```

 This is enough for small scale testing.
-A more general solution is available thanks to a specific testing technique called [*swarm testing*](https://www.cs.utah.edu/~regehr/papers/swarm12.pdf).
+A more general solution is available using a specific testing technique called [*swarm testing*](https://www.cs.utah.edu/~regehr/papers/swarm12.pdf).
 This allows to run a long testing campaign with some tool but randomly shuffling the configuration of it.
 In case of Echidna, swarm testing runs with different config files, where it blacklists an amount of random functions from the contract to test.
 We offer swarm testing and scalability with [echidna-parade](https://github.com/crytic/echidna-parade), our dedicated tool for fuzzing smart contracts.
 A specific tutorial in the use of echidna-parade is available [here](smart-contract-fuzzing-at-scale.md).